Games-as-Research/PonteConfigMerger/README.md

 Keep in mind that the name of the config file will become the prefix of the tag after merging so name the files as you want the prefix to be.

+Running the tool again will regenerate the file.

+> :warning: The tool merges ALL json files in the folder except the `merged-config.json`.
+If you rename the `merged-config.json` to something else and run it again, things will get messed up.

 ### Pre-requisites
 Must have Python 3 installed in the system.